n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 The `vatu` feature replaces certain sequences with "Vattu variant" forms.

-"Vattu variants" are formed from glyphs followed by "Raphala" (the below-base form of "Ra"); therefore, this feature must be applied after the `blwf` feature.
+"Vattu variants" are formed from glyphs followed by the below-base form of "Ra", "Ha", or "Va"; therefore, this feature must be applied after the `blwf` feature.